Ski Trail Groups & Events

 Cross country skiing in Minneapolis parks is a heavily subsidized activity, even when people pay full price for their passes.
 We make ski passes available at a discounted rate to youth and school teams in order to support youth, high school, and college skiing in Minnesota.
 However, there are many patrons who pay full price and we need to respect their needs as well.
 Accordingly, in return for providing discounted passes to youth and student groups, we ask that the groups follow a few simple rules that make for a better experience for everyone involved, including the groups themselves.
 These rules are explained in the Youth & Student Group Discount Application.
 Discount pricing is available through December 15th.

-- Season Premium Trail Pass for Youth 11 and under $20
+- Season Snowmaking Trail Pass for Youth 11 and under $20

 Requirements for Special Trail Use